 Preeclampsia – A complication of pregnancy, this potentially life threatening condition causes dangerously high blood pressure which can affect and injure the organs.
-Sometimes the retina becomes damaged as a result of the hypertension and this can cause light sensitivity along with other serious symptoms.
+Sometimes the retina becomes damaged as a result of the hypertension (elevated blood pressure) and this can cause light sensitivity along with other serious symptoms.

 Concussion – This is a form of traumatic brain injury that is typically the result of a blow to the head.
 Though the effects are usually temporary, they may not be noticed right away.
 Light sensitivity may be one of those symptoms that suddenly appear but typically is not a long term problem.